 - Allow time for the procedure and a few hours of recovery afterward.

-In some cases, your provider might start dilating your cervix a few hours or even a day before the procedure.
+In some cases, you might start to have your cervix dilated a few hours or even a day before the procedure.
 This helps your cervix open gradually and is usually done when your cervix needs to be dilated more than in a standard D&C, such as during pregnancy terminations or with certain types of hysteroscopy.

 What you can expect